 Earthquakes and faulting are intricate processes that require multidiscipline approaches to fully characterize fault interaction, stress perturbations, and the associated surface deformation.
 My research is at the intersection of seismology and geodesy and focuses on the Earth’s response to transient deformation.
 I explore these problems using seismic (e.g. waveforms, focal mechanisms, seismicity), geodetic (InSAR and GPS), and modeling tools to estimate stress changes and explore variations in seismicity rates.
+Listed below are research topics of interest.

 Seasonal stress modulation on active California fault structures